 - Be succinct and clear.
 Readers need to understand quickly and easily the components of the project and how they work together to address the stated needs. - Do not assume the reader is familiar with the project; readers represent diverse backgrounds.
-Avoid jargon, and define all acronyms. - Proofread the Narrative once it is complete.
+Avoid jargon, and define all acronyms. - If software will be used, please include a description of how it applies to this project. - Proofread the Narrative once it is complete.
 Check for style inconsistencies, redundancies, factual omissions, and unexplained assumptions.
 A good strategy is to let someone not familiar with the project read and critique the proposal before submitting it to MSDE. - Be as detailed as possible.
 Use the entire page limit to explain the project.
 Use the Appendices to include information that may be important for the reader but will not fit within the Project Narrative.
 For clarity, it is important to reference in the body of the proposal any supplemental information included in the appendices.

-A compelling proposal will have a clearly-defined problem supported by a needs assessment.
+A compelling proposal will have a clearly-defined problem supported by a needs assessment and supporting data.
 A needs assessment is a systematic review of information collected from a variety of sources, analyzed to determine strengths and weaknesses, and prioritized for action in the proposal.